64kramsystem/saveriomiroddi.github.io/_posts/2019-03-25-An-in-depth-dbas-guide-to-migrating-a-mysql-database-from-the-utf8-to-the-utf8mb4-charset.md

 The setup is assumed to be single-master; there are generally sophisticated multi-master strategies for schema updates, however, they are outside the scope of this article.

-The only migration constraint set is that until the end of the migration, the user should not allow 4-byte characters into the database; this will gives us the certainty that any implicit conversion performed between before the end of the migration will succeed.
+The only migration constraint set is that until the end of the migration, the user should not allow 4-byte characters into the database; this gives the certainty that any implicit conversion performed before the end of the migration will succeed.

 Users can certainly lift this constraint, however, they must thoroughly analyze the application data flows, in order to be 100% sure that `utf8mb4` strings including 4-byte characters won't mingle with `utf8` strings, as this will cause errors.